 Lots of people call themselves “professional web designers.”
 I suppose many of them are, in the sense that they have uploaded pages to the web on behalf of their clients for money.
 To me, however, there is so much more to the job and distinction than that.
 After all, building websites isn’t inherently difficult.
 Qualifying yourself as a professional means going a bit above and beyond what anyone else with the right software can do.

-In my mind, here are a few habits that separate a true professional web designer from the pretenders and amateurs…
+In my mind, here are a few habits that separate true professional web designers from the pretenders and amateurs.

 They Focus on What Their Clients Need